ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.
+> Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.
 >
-> -  William Penn
+> - Mother Teresa
 <!-- END_JOKE_SECTION -->